rcarrata/devsecops-demo/README.md

 This repo is heavily based in the [CICD repository](https://github.com/siamaksade/openshift-cicd-demo) and work of Siamak Sadeghianfar.
 Kudos to Siamak!

 Big thanks also to [Rodrigo Alvares](https://github.com/ralvares) that helped with their wisdom and knowledge in this demo.

-## TODO

-- Add documentation about triggers
-- Add better branching with GitHub Flow model
-- Update images for the infra (nexus, gogs, etc) with the latest versions
-- Use Nexus Operator
-- Use Quay Operator and Clair